bhauman/lein-figwheel/README.md

 This will fix most situations where you have code that is relying on a definition that has local state.
-Keep in mind though that if you change the code that is wrapped in a `defonce` you won't see the changes (unless of course you change name).
+Keep in mind though that if you change the code that is wrapped in a `defonce` you won't see the changes, because the identifier won't be redefined.

-You also need to look out for common setup code that hooks into the browser
+You also need to look out for common setup code that hooks into the browser.

 Often you will see statements like this at the bottom of a file.